RomainFerig0/AustraliaPredatorDetection/README.md

 # Instructions
 - Create a "data" folder, in the same directory as your code.
 - Download the metadata .JSON containing the API links [here](https://lilawildlife.blob.core.windows.net/lila-wildlife/unsw-predators/unsw-predators.json.zip).
+- Insert the .JSON file in the "data" directory.
+You're all set!
 - Run the code step by step.

 ### Warnings: